ClickCease

 I have asked this on a few occasions and with each response, the answer has been measured, empathetic, and focused on staying the course.
 The genius behind asking this is that it forces the person who might be anxious to take on the role of a counselor and in turn, rethink how they should approach their own circumstances.

 Risk may feel like it is coming from all directions, but this is a moment to focus on that narrow field that is our personal plan.
-We hope that the information and approach here can help along that journey, but if you need help to understand your plan or just need to know what questions to ask, reach out to your advisor.
+We hope that the information and approach here can help along that journey, but if you need help understanding your plan or just need to know what questions to ask, reach out to your advisor.
 We are not here to predict the future, but to help you make good decisions when the path is winding and uncertain.

 If you feel the need to talk it through, I’d be happy to talk.
 Contact me at [email protected] or 610-709-5072.